GIScience/climate-action-hiwalk/README.md

 Ensure all tests are passing on the unmodified repository.
 Then open [test/test_plugin.py](test/test_plugin.py).
 Adapt the content of the three `pytest.fixture` functions to meet your expectations.

 The **info test** is quite easy to write: simply declare an `Info` element.
 Have a look at the classes source code to see all required attributes.
 Make sure you add the icon and bibliography files to your repository.
 The list of concerns is limited on purpose to have a curated set of keywords.
-If you feel that your operator would benefit, from an extension of that list, feel free to contact the CA team or create a MR in the [climatoology](https://gitlab.gistools.geog.uni-heidelberg.de/climate-action/climatoology) repository.
+If you feel that your operator would benefit from an extension of that list, feel free to contact the CA team or create a MR in the [climatoology](https://gitlab.gistools.geog.uni-heidelberg.de/climate-action/climatoology) repository.

 The **compute tests** will probably grow over time.
 For now, you can leave the input fixture as is.
 But you should define a first output result you would like to create through your plugin.
 Define it in the test and add the required file to the repository.